sugarlabs/musicblocks/guide/README.md

 the bottom block is specified using a Text block.
 The octave is always specified using a number block and is restricted to whole numbers.

+Note that the rest keyword used in a Pitch block will not be voiced.

 About the Rhythm Block
 ----------------------